wmde/wikibase-release-pipeline/development/test/README.md

 This exercises the supported `--local` path.
 It does not cover public DNS matching, public certificate issuance, firewall configuration, or reachability from outside the Docker host; those remain separate deployment concerns.

-Because it installs the complete current checkout, build all local images with `./wbs-dev build` before running this suite.
-CI provides the equivalent images from its build jobs under a workflow-specific tag.
+Because it installs the complete current checkout, the normal test command builds all local images before running this suite.
+CI provides the equivalent images from its parallel build jobs and uses `--skip-build` with a workflow-specific tag.

 When working on the browser tests, consult the documentation of the following libraries: